Search This Blog

 Delaminated

-a transmitter and a receiver.
-The velocity of the pulse can be determined from the transit
+transmitter and a receiver.
+The velocity of the pulse can be determined from

 time and the distance between the transmitter and the receiver.